 This district is an agricultural area growing sugar cane and papayas.
 Corozal Town is 9 miles from the Mexican border, has a population of approximately 10,000 and is where you can find Santa Rita ruins.
 It has been excavated, and the site is open to the public.
 The area is rich in Mayan Archaeology but very few of the sites have been excavated.
 Corozal Town is a sleepy coastal town that is a common stopover for travelers before heading on to other parts of Belize.
 See here for Things to Do in Corozal.

-Orange Walk is the second largest district in terms of area and shares it borders with Mexico and Guatemala.
+The district of Orange Walk is the second largest in Belize in terms of area and shares its borders with Mexico and Guatemala.
 Orange Walk Town is well known as the starting point for the river tour to Lamanai ruins.